GoatGod-spec/capstone-1/README.md

 💰 Expense Tracker: (aka Goated Bank!)

-ALLOW ME TO DEMOSTRATE! 📏
+ALLOW ME TO DEMONSTRATE! 📏

 A simple Java console application that helps you track income, expenses, and monthly spending reports.